miguelapabenedit/client-library/README.md

 # Considerations

+- Before starting this test, I decided to timebox the development to one week during my spare time.
+I am sure it can be improved, and I would love to hear your comments or talk about any part of it.

 - "should not - Implement client-side validation.":it is assumed that no validations of any kind will be performed and I interpret this as server-side validation of the required fields, leaving the fake api to run those validations.
 In the simplest case of Fetch(id string) with uuid, I would perform the most basic validation (that a valid uuid) to avoid the request but given my assumption it will not be performed.

 Thanks a lot for your time